Date of Degree

 Copyright 2011 Laurie St-Pierre

 St-Pierre, Laurie.
-"Effect of finishing and polishing direction on the marginal adaptation of resin-based composite restorations in vitro." thesis, University of Iowa, 2011.
+"Effect of finishing and polishing direction on the marginal adaptation of resin-based composite restorations in vitro."
+MS (Master of Science) thesis, University of Iowa, 2011.